 - eggs (preferably pasture-raised)

-- grass-fed full fat or 2% yogurt or coconut yogurt
+- grass-fed full fat or 2 percent yogurt or coconut yogurt

-- dairy milk, almond milk, or coconut milk (Choose unsweetened nondairy milks that contain limited ingredients.)
+- dairy milk, almond milk, or coconut milk (unsweetened, nondairy milks that contain limited ingredients)

 - full fat cheeses such as goat cheese, cheddar, and feta